websanova/vue-auth/README.md

 > sudo npm run demo
 ~~~

-There is a demo server already available in the demo.
 If a different path is required it must be set in the `demo/app.js` file.

 To run the build: